z3896823/PanelList/README.md

 - v1.3.0(20180416)— simplified normal use, some bug fixed

 ## Installing

+Something went wrong with jitpack, please download panlelistlibrary and add local dependency, I`m afraid I have to get this fixed later, sorry guys.

 Step 1. add this to your project build.gradle
 ```gradle
 allprojects {